 Ultimately, as I continue to elaborate on the pivotal differences between these two terms, it should become increasingly obvious how each has psychological ramifications worthy of the most careful consideration.
 Although they may both have embedded in them the notion of "without conscious thought," impulsive behavior clearly implies thoughtless behavior (i.e., behavior that's heedless, ill-advised, or irrational) in a way that spontaneous behavior does not.
-In fact, as I'll discuss more in the second part of this three-part post, there's a fairly complicated thought process underlying spontaneous behavior that no one (to my knowledge, at least) has ever adequately addressed.
+In fact, as I'll discuss more in the second part of this five-part post, there's a fairly complicated thought process underlying spontaneous behavior that no one (to my knowledge, at least) has ever adequately addressed.
 And it's a process that all of us might aspire to--for it represents, I think, a crucial aspect of optimal mental functioning.

 But first, let me expand further on the essential differences between these two terms, so similar on the surface, yet so far apart--or distinct--in their essential meanings.